• Skip to primary navigation

 Pantry moths got that name for the obvious reason that they live in pantries and kitchen cupboards.
 I can think of a few more choice names for them…including “The Pests from the Pit of You-Know-Where.”
 Weren’t they one of the plagues of Egypt?
 They had to be!

 One of the reasons that they are so hard to get rid of permanently is their life cycle.
 The first time that you notice them is likely to be when they are flying around your kitchen.
-Unfortunately, they’d already set up shop a while ago, planning on a long stay.
+Unfortunately, they’d already set up shop a while ago in your kitchen cupboards and drawers, planning on a long stay.

 Keep food safe in these air tight food storage containers with labels AD